civilstat/RankingProject/README.md

-on Visualizations for Comparing Populations, Including the Issue of Overlapping Confidence Intervals”](https://doi.org/10.1080/00031305.2017.1392359) (Wright, Klein, and Wieczorek, 2019, *The American Statistician*) and “A Joint Confidence Region for an Overall Ranking of Populations” (Klein, Wright, and Wieczorek, 2020, *Journal of the Royal Statistical Society: Series C*, in press).
+on Visualizations for Comparing Populations, Including the Issue of Overlapping Confidence Intervals”](https://doi.org/10.1080/00031305.2017.1392359) (Wright, Klein, and Wieczorek, 2019, *The American Statistician*) and [“A Joint Confidence Region for an Overall Ranking of Populations”](https://doi.org/10.1111/rssc.12402) (Klein, Wright, and Wieczorek, 2020, *Journal of the Royal Statistical Society: Series C*).

 The package provides functions for plotting ranked tables of data side-by-side with their plots.
 The available visualizations include